-Amsterdam is considered to be the most liberal city in the world, exceeding any other.
+Amsterdam is considered to be one of the most liberal cities in the world, most likely exceeding any other.
 But this title is not to be taken lightly; there are a number of facts which show that the Dutch capital has every right to be acknowledged as one of the most tolerant places.
 They include the following:

 In the red light district, you will only find women and transvestites.
 Some years ago as a sociological experiment, a former prostitute who ran a local tried to introduce Gigolos for the women in the windows.
 The initiative appeared not to have the desired effect since the women seemed to show no interest in the services offered by these men, and it also led to criticism from many sectors of the population.